latenitefilms/KeyframeToolbox/docs/how-to-use.md

 ---

-## Before the first keyframe and after the last keyframe
+## Before First Keyframe and After Last Keyframe

 To control a virtual keyframe graph beyond the first and last keyframes.